 For example to define the first node or element number which will be used for the next mesh generation.
 And it is used to redefine the leading character of new entities.
 The default is D for points p, L for lines l, C for combined lines (lcmb) c, A for surfaces s, B for Bodies b, Q for nurb lines (nurl) L, N for nurb surfaces (nurs) S, A for sets se and H for Shapes sh.
-For example asg n p ${\rm U}$ will assign the character U as the leading character to all newly created names of points.
+For example will assign the character U as the leading character to all newly created names of points.
 The automatically created names of geometric entities use 4 characters.
 If all possible names with the chosen leading letter are in use then the next alphabetical letter is chosen as a leading letter, so after PZZZ follows Q000.
-If no more letter follow then the amount of letters per name is increased.
+After the last letter the amount of characters per name is increased.
 The maximum number is 8.
-Each entity has its own name-space.
+Each entity has its own name space.
 Different entities might use the same name.
 Remark: Currently nurbs-lines are automatically used to create splines sharing the same name.
 Nurbs-lines can not be used for other purposes than to be displayed and so far they can not be written to a file.